KLD997/PS-PasswordReset/README.md

-For Tier 1 Agent unfamiliar with AD, this cut passwsord reset times down from 8-13 minutes to 1-2 minutes!
+For Tier 1 Agent unfamiliar with AD, this could potentially cut passwsord reset times down from 8-13 minutes to 1-2 minutes!
 (A 700% decrease from 14 minutes to 2 minutes)
-This time percentage does not account for the time saved training new Agents, which also was drastically lowered.
+This time percentage does not account for the time potentially saved training new Agents, which can also be drastically lowered.